 A recent randomised clinical trial, for participants suffering neck pain for six years on average, showed that acupuncture provided a significant reduction in neck pain over a 12 month period compared to conventional standard therapy with NSAIDs (non steroid anti inflammatories) (MacPherson et al., 2013).

-There have been a substantial number of clinical trials conducted in Chinese medicine on chronic neck pain, including several systematic reviews and meta-analyses.
+There have also been a substantial number of clinical trials conducted in Chinese medicine on chronic neck pain, including several systematic reviews and meta-analyses.
 Most research suggests promising outcomes after acupuncture treatment for both acute and chronic neck pain (Trinh et al., 2006) (Witt et al., 2006) (Fu et al., 2009).
 Willich and colleagues (2006) also investigated the cost effectiveness of acupuncture and found acupuncture to be a cost effective option for relieving chronic neck pain compared to standard treatment.

 Neuropathy and nerve pain (see Fibromyalgia)